ost-cas-fee-adv-22-23/app-pizza-hawaii/README.md

 1. Create a <b>classic</b> github token and add to `.npmrc`. (create this file manually)

-[Instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic) on the Github page
+[Github Token Instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic) on the Github page

 To authenticate by adding your personal access token (classic) to your `~/.npmrc` file, edit the `~/.npmrc` file for your project to include the following line, replacing TOKEN with your personal access token.